 Diamond Scriber

-- Business Units
+- Business Division

 - Electronics & Semiconductor

-- Types of tools
+- Types of Tools

 - Precision Cutting Tools

-- Processing method
+- Processing Methods

 - Cutting and Grooving